acne

 • Resorcinol is a less common ingredient used to remove dead skin cells.

-• Salicylic acid is often used in soaps and acne.
-It helps prevent pores from clogging and prevents excessive sebum production.
+• Salicylic acid is often used in soaps and for acne.
+It helps prevent pores from becoming clogged and prevents excessive sebum production.

 Sometimes people with a skin condition continue to experience symptoms despite various acne treatments.
-If this happens, it's best to seek medical advice for acne treatments specific to your skin.
+If this happens, it is best to seek medical advice for acne treatments specific to your skin.
 Your doctor can prescribe medications that can help reduce your symptoms and prevent acne scarring.
 These include:

 • Women with hormonal acne can be treated with birth control pills or spironolactone.
-These drugs regulate hormones that can cause acne by decreasing oil production.
+These medications regulate hormones that can cause acne by decreasing oil production.

 • Isotretinoin (Accutane) is a vitamin A-based medication used to treat certain cases of severe nodular acne.
-It can cause serious side effects and is only used when other treatments have failed.
+It can cause serious side effects and is only used when other treatments don't work.

 Your doctor may recommend procedures to treat severe acne and prevent scarring.
 These procedures work by removing damaged skin and reducing oil production.
 They contain:

 • Photodynamic therapy uses medication and a special light or laser to reduce oil production and bacteria.
-Other lasers can only be used to help improve acne or scars.
+Other lasers can be used alone to help improve acne or scars.

 • Dermabrasion removes the top layers of your skin with a rotating brush and is best for treating acne scars as opposed to acne treatment.
 Microdermabrasion is a milder treatment that helps remove dead skin cells.

 • A chemical peel removes the top layers of your skin.
-That skin peels off to reveal less damaged skin underneath.
-Chemical peel can improve mild acne scars.
+That skin peels away to reveal less damaged skin underneath.
+Chemical peels can improve mild acne scars.

-Your doctor may recommend using cortisone injections if your acne consists of large cysts.
-Cortisone is a steroid produced naturally by your body.
-It can reduce inflammation and speed up healing.
-Cortisone is usually used in conjunction with other acne treatments.
+Your doctor may recommend cortisone injections if your acne consists of large cysts.
+Cortisone is a steroid that is naturally produced by your body.
+It can reduce inflammation and speed healing.
+Cortisone is usually used along with other acne treatments.

 What is the outlook for someone with acne?